Symmetry Breaking and Link Homologies II: Borel equivariant cohomology of Broken symmetries and Soergel bimodules

 Let us now complete the proof of \ref{DomK2-11c}.
 As mentioned earlier, the proof follows once we have verified the $\mbox{B}$-type condition of (\cite{Ki1} definition 8.6) which comes down to showing that the map in (\cite{Ki1} claim 6.5) is injective.
-This is equivalent to claim \ref{DomK3-13} above with only two cosmetic differences.
-The first involves working with Thom spectra instead.
-The Thom isomorphism theorem comes to our rescue here.
-The only other difference involves working with the subsequence $\{i, j, i \}$ anywhere in the sequence $I$ and not just at the terminating three spots.
-This is again not an issue since we can invoke the first Markov property to move the subsequence to the end. \end{proof}
+This is equivalent to claim \ref{DomK3-13} above with the cosmetic difference that one must allow the subsequence $\{i, j, i \}$ anywhere in the sequence $I$ and not just at the terminating three spots.
+This is not a problem since we can always invoke the first Markov property to move the subsequence to the end. \end{proof}